skmin-lab/unixmd/docs/source/getting_started/getstarted.rst

 - MQC : Class for dynamics propagation.
 Contains subclasses for each method such as Ehrenfest or surface hopping.

-- BO : Class for calculating dynamics properties using external software such as Molpro or DFTB+.
+- QM : Class for calculating dynamics properties using external software such as Molpro or DFTB+.

+- MM : Class for calculating dynamics properties using external software such as Tinker.

 - Thermostat : Class for a component which controls the temperature of a physical system.

-Subclasses of MQC and BO classes are organized in inheritance structure.
+Subclasses of MQC, QM and MM classes are organized in inheritance structure.
 This helps to simplify codes by inheriting common arguments to the subclasses.

 For the detailed information of each module, check each section in below.